The Avalon Fleet III Live-Aboard

 Arrival and Departure Details / Times

-Upon arrival to Jucaro Port, you will board the Avalon III and begin your week in the Jardines de la Reina (Gardens of the Queen).
-On your final day you will typically return to Avalon III around 2 pm so the boat can make the return trip to Jucaro Port where Avalon III will overnight.
+Upon arrival at Jucaro Port, you will board the Avalon III and begin your week in the Jardines de la Reina (Gardens of the Queen).
+On your final day, you will typically return to Avalon III around 2 pm so the boat can make the return trip to Jucaro Port where Avalon III will overnight.
 Early the next morning, you will disembark and return to Havana or Cayo Coco for your departing flights.

 Yellow Dog works directly with and recommends Kanna Travel along with other travel agents who are experts depending on the routing that makes the most sense for your travel needs.
 They can assist with airline tickets, hotels, transfers, and all travel logistics for every destination that we offer.
 Contact them at 855-739-3139 or firstname.lastname@example.org for more details on airfare ticketing, travel services, and trip insurance.